Department of Health Policy and Management (GRAD)

 Organization and Implementation Science

 The fields of organizational theory and behavior and implementation science are complementary because implementation of evidence-based health interventions frequently occurs within health organizations, and efforts to change practice patterns frequently focus on organizational members.
-The organization and implementation science minor equips doctoral students with the knowledge and skills necessary to obtain faculty positions in health care organization and management and/or implementation science.
+The organization and implementation science concentration equips doctoral students with the knowledge and skills necessary to obtain faculty positions in health care organization and management and/or implementation science.

 Requirements